On Nielsen realization and manifold models for classifying spaces: Introduction

+The Borel Conjecture for a closed aspherical manifold $X$ states that any homotopy equivalence $N \to X$ where $N$ is a closed manifold is homotopic to a homeomorphism.
+It has been proven for many manifolds $X$, but is open in general (see~\cite{Weinberger(2023)} and~\cite{Lueck(2022book)} for a discussion).

+An affirmative answer to the Manifold Model Question implies an affirmative answer to the Nielsen Realization Question in the following sense.
+Suppose $X$ is a closed aspherical manifold with fundamental group $\pi$ and $\phi: G \to \Out(\pi)$ is a group monomorphism with $G$ finite.
+Suppose, in addition, that the Borel Conjecture holds for $X$ and that $\phi$ is realized by a group extension

+If there is a cocompact manifold model $M$ for $\eub \Gamma$, then $M/\pi$ is a closed manifold with a $G$-action realizing $\phi$, and the Borel Conjecture gives a homeomorphism between $X$ and $M/\pi$ inducing the identity on the fundamental group.

-Clearly the Nielsen Realization Question and the Manifold Model Question are related, but we postpone discussion until Section~\ref{subsec:NRQ_and_MMQ}.
+Under very special circumstances an affirmative answer to the Nielsen Realization Question implies an affirmative answer to the Manifold Model Question, see Section~\ref{subsec:NRQ_and_MMQ}.

 For the rest of the introduction we focus on the Manifold Model Question.
 We note that the Manifold Model Question is an existence question.
 The corresponding uniqueness question is: are two $d$-dimensional manifold models for $\eub{\Gamma}$ equivariantly homeomorphic?

 The simplest case of the existence and uniqueness questions is when $\Gamma$ is torsionfree, equivalently when $\Gamma$ acts freely on $M$.
-The uniqueness question is the famous Borel Conjecture and the existence question was solved by when $\dim X \geq 5$ and $X$ is negatively curved in~\cite{Farrell-Jones(1998)} and extend to the case where $\dim X \geq 5$ and $\pi$ is hyperbolic in~\cite{Lueck(2022_Poincare_models)}.
+The uniqueness question is the famous Borel Conjecture.
+The existence question was solved when $\dim X \geq 5$ and $X$ is negatively curved in~\cite{Farrell-Jones(1998)} and extended to the case where $\dim X \geq 5$ and $\pi$ is hyperbolic in~\cite{Lueck(2022_Poincare_models)}.